 11. Don’t Stop Me Now (Mercury), Jazz, 1978

 Freddie’s hymn to the hedonistic lifestyle.
-An exceptional piece of commercial ‘pop’ music, comfortably the stand-out track from the Jazz sessions and the closest Queen should have veered in the direction of ‘disco’.
-Unlike (it seems) many fans, this fan prefers both the ‘long-lost guitars’ version from the 2011 re-releases and the ‘revisited’ version from the 2018 movie soundtrack, which offer a more ‘traditional’ Queen sound.
+An exceptional piece of commercial ‘pop’ music, comfortably the stand-out track from the patchy Jazz sessions and the closest Queen should have veered in the direction of disco.
+Now one of Queen’s most recognisable songs, it’s hard to believe that it only reached number 9 in the British charts.
+Unlike (it seems) many fans, this fan prefers the ‘long-lost guitars’ version from the 2011 re-releases and the ‘revisited’ version from the 2018 movie soundtrack, both of which offer a more ‘traditional’ Queen sound.
 Best moment: John’s bass at roughly 1:31.

 In some respects a companion piece to Bohemian Rhapsody from the same sessions, this is probably the most gloriously sprawling, ambitious and experimental song the band (in this case, mainly Brian) attempted — from the opening notes of the toy koto onwards.
 Mystical themes, delightful guitar harmonies and bizarre vocal effects combine to deliver eight minutes of bewildering brilliance.
 Best moment: the power of the bass-drum-guitar combination after “Listen to the madman!” at roughly 5:51.